 “The priests of our diocese, especially my childhood pastors of St. John the Evangelist Church in El Dorado, gave me my first glimpse into the life, work, and fulfillment of the priesthood.
 FOCUS missionaries at Wichita State University invited me deeper into a relationship with Jesus Christ and gave attractive witness to living a radical life with him,” said Kuestersteffen.

-Kuestersteffen, along with Banuelos and Clark, asks for prayers from the Newman Community as they enter into this next phase of their journey.
+Kuestersteffen, along with Banuelos and Clark, asks for prayers from the Newman Community as they begin their new journey as priests.

-“I ask for the prayers from our whole Newman University community as I and my classmates prepare for our Ordination to the Priesthood and begin our formal life of ministry.
-May God’s grace continue to be abundant,” Kuestersteffen said.
+“I ask for the prayers from our whole Newman University community as I. May God’s grace continue to be abundant,” Kuestersteffen said.

 Apply to Newman